-The 2016 Plan describes projects, implementation schedules, key consideration, benefits, and costs (in 2016 dollars, or as noted) for major projects and concepts through Post-2035.
-Many of the projects and concepts identified in this Implementation Plan are based on the MIS that was completed in January 2006.
+The 2017 Plan describes projects, implementation schedules, key consideration, benefits, and costs (in 2017 dollars, or as noted) for major projects and concepts through Post-2035.
+Some of the projects and concepts identified in this Implementation Plan are based on the MIS that was completed in January 2006.
 The projects and concepts are presented based on potential implementation schedules and priorities established in the MIS and subsequent updates.
-The schedules for implementation of the packages of projects include 2019.
+The schedules for implementation of the packages of projects include 2021.
 2030, and 2035.
-The 2019 projects are capable of being implemented through the project development process with minimal to moderate environmental constraints or are under construction.
+The 2021 projects are capable of being implemented through the project development process with minimal to moderate environmental constraints or are under construction.
 Some of the longer-range projects for 2030 and 2035 require more significant planning and environmental assessment prior to design.

-Each of the project or concept improvements includes an estimate of project schedules.
+Each of the project or concept improvements includes an estimated project schedule.
 It is important to note that implementing various time saving measures, such as design-build or contractor incentives for early completion, may potentially reduce project schedules.
 The implementation phases are defined as follows: